-Melbourne City and A-League leaders Perth Glory played out a dull 0-0 draw in tough conditions at AAMI Park on Sunday.
+Melbourne City and Perth Glory play out dull draw

 At the end of a week in which two of their players - Andy Keogh and Josh Risdon - were arrested following a late-night altercation, and with their status as the competition's front-runners under threat, Kenny Lowe's visitors might have been expected to produce a response on the field.